mortont/axon_onnx/README.md

 ## Development & Test

-Axxon_onnx requires an Elixir runtime.
+AxonONNX requires an Elixir runtime.

 The `onnx` python package is required to run the unit tests: `pip3 install onnx`.
 The test cases will be generated automatically upon first `mix test`.